mampfes/hacs_waste_collection_schedule/README.md

 value_template: '{{value.daysTo}}'
 ```

-### 6. How do I setup a sensor which shows only the date of the next appointment?
+### 6. How do I setup a sensor which shows only the date of the next collection?

 Set `value_template` within the sensor configuration: